Fixed-domain curve counts for blow-ups of projective space: Enumerativity

 to be the locally closed locus parametrizing maps whose domain $C$ has the following topological type. $C$ contains a smooth \emph{spine} component $C_{\spine}$ of genus $g$, containing the marked points $p_{n-m+1},\ldots,p_n$.
 Attached to $C_{\spine}$, we have trees of rational curves $T'_1,\ldots,T'_a$, as well as trees of rational curves $T_1,\ldots,T_{n-m}$, such that the tree $T_{i}$ contains the marked point $p_i$ for $i=1,\ldots,n-m$.
 Furthermore, the integer $s$ is such that $T_i$ contains a non-ordinary component if and only if $i\le s$.
-See also Figure \ref{singular_stable_map 2}. .
-Again, we assume that if $(n-m)+a=0$, that is, if $C$ is irreducible, then \eqref{inequality: dim constraint} is a \emph{strict} inequality.
+See also Figure \ref{singular_stable_map 2}.